terraform-google-modules/terraform-google-kubernetes-engine/examples/acm-terraform-blog-part3/README.md

     ```bash
     kpt fn eval --image gcr.io/kpt-fn/apply-setters:v0.1 ./config-root -- projectId=$PROJECT_ID
     ```
+1. Submit the updated configuration into your branch.
+1. Ensure that variables are updated
 1. As before, cluster using terraform using defaults other than the project.
 The main difference in the [terraform](terraform) files is that we turn on [PolicyController](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) and also install the build in [Policy Libary](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library).

     ```bash